Inspirational Quotes Every Caregiver Should Know

-For caregivers, the best and most meaningful quotes cover a wide range of things, but whether the topic is love, patience, fear, courage, or compassion, the wisest words tend to point to one particularly important truth: that we are not alone.
+This collection of Alzheimer’s quotes derives from caregivers posting to our Facebook page as well as contributions from familiar cultural icons.
+The collection also uniquely includes the words of individuals with Alzheimer’s disease and dementia.1 The best and most meaningful quotes cover a wide range of things.
+Whether the topic is love, patience, fear, courage, or compassion, the wisest words tend to point to one particularly important truth: that we are not alone.

-2. “Compassion automatically invites you to relate with people because you no longer regard people as a drain on your energy.”
+“Compassion automatically invites you to relate with people because you no longer regard people as a drain on your energy.” — Chogyam Trungpa

 On Positive Attitude: